 Intellectual property is a key aspect in most entrepreneurial undertakings.
 Unfortunately, academic entrepreneurs and innovators tend to overlook this fundamental factor.

 Here is where the St John’s IP Clinic can help.
-This program is run in collaboration between the Collins College of Professional Studies and Pearl Cohen, a leading law firm specializing in IP.
+This program is run in collaboration between the Collins College of Professional Studies and Eckert Seamons, a full-service national law firm with a strong reputation and history of success that spans more than 60 years..

 St. John’s academic entrepreneurs who apply and are selected for this program will receive free advice on the assessment of their IP needs.

 To apply, click on the following link and share with us information about your entrepreneurial project.
-If selected, you will be put in contact with an Pearl & Cohen patent attorney for a counseling session.
+If selected, you will be put in contact with an Eckert Seamons patent attorney for a counseling session.

 Join the new Intellectual Property Clinic!